nickpeihl/offline-maps-playground/README.md

 ## What's going on here?

 On the first load you are presented with a blank map canvas.
-When you click the checkmark button, the web application downloads four GeoJSON files from the [San Juan County Open Data website](https://data.sjcgis.org).
+When you click the checkmark button, the web application downloads four GeoJSON files from the [San Juan County Open Data website](http://data.sjcgis.org).
+The map is of San Juan Island, WA (where I live).
 * Shoreline
 * Roads
 * Driveways